|Elliott Sound Products||Project 89|

 You can install the feedback potentiometer and set it in order to have zero reference voltage to deactivate regulation, or increase its value to regulate to the desired voltage.

 NOTE: Regulation will work better with output inductors just between the rectifier diodes and the output capacitors.
-10 to 100 uH with iron powder core and at least 8A current rating can be adequate.
+10 to 100µH with iron powder core and at least 8A current rating will be adequate.
 (I don't use them and my supply works reliably, although I never put it to the power limits).
 You can also improve safety by paralleling more MOSFETs, so the current through them is shared.
 This also improves efficiency a bit, as the total Rds(on) is reduced.

 If you need to power opamps for a crossover, equaliser or preamplifier, you can obtain a symmetrical +/-12V (for example) from the main supply rails, simply with a resistor, zener and capacitor. (see Figure 1 of Project 27).
 Remember to use 1 or 2W resistors and zener diodes.
 You can obtain about 25-50 mA from this without problems.